danymat/neogen/docs/adding-languages.md

 #### Concept

-The locator is a function responsible of finding the most appropriate parent for annotation purposes
+The locator is a function responsible for finding the most appropriate parent for annotation purposes

 #### Default Locator